Steve-Fenton/stevefenton.co.uk/src/pages/blog/2023/05/unintentional-media-query-gaps.md

 The key point is to use `<=` on the left, and `<` on the right, to ensure there is no overlap.
 Otherwise two contents will show at the same time.

-This is more precise than the 1px gaps we left in the original problem CSS and less "hand wavey" than adding nines.
+This is more precise than the 1px gaps we left in the original problem CSS and less "hand-wavy" than adding nines.

 Here's the working code in action.